Edgar Allan Poe

-Edgar Allan Poe was an American author, poet, editor and literary critic, who was also associated with the American Romantic Movement.
-He was better known for his tales of mystery and macabre.
+Edgar Allan Poe was an American writer, poet, editor and literary critic, who was also associated with the American Romantic Movement.
+He is better known for his tales of mystery and macabre.
 He was amongst the earliest American practitioners of short story and was generally considered as the inventor of the detective-fiction genre.
 Poe is also credited for his contribution in the emerging genre of science fiction.
 His works greatly influenced American literature and also other specialized fields like, cosmology and cryptography.
 His best known fiction works were generally Gothic and dealt with themes like the effects of decomposition, concerns of premature burial, the reanimation of the dead, and mourning.
 Poe’s works are also considered as the part of dark romanticism genre.
-He became famous for his popular poems like, “The Raven” and “Annabel Lee”.
+He became famous for his popular poems like, ‘The Raven’ and “Annabel Lee”.